Nocrex/tf2-demo-player/README.md

     + Skip to timestamp/bookmark
 + Add descriptions/notes to demos
 + Convert demos to replays with acurrate metadata
-+ Parse demos and display players and chat messages (with more stuff to be added soon)
++ Parse demos and display players, chat messages, kills, votes and some other stuff.

 ## Usage
 To be able to use the playback functions of the app TF2 needs to be configured to enable client rcon.